profunktor/neutron/docs/src/paradox/reference/Consumer.md

 ## Creating a Consumer

 There are a few smart constructors we can use to create a consumer.
-If we want Pulsar schema support, we have the following one:
+If we want Pulsar schema support, we have the following one (also another one that takes an extra argument for the consumer settings).

 ```scala
 import org.apache.pulsar.client.api.Schema